Paterson

 Charlotte, say hi to your new eskimo sister, he added and attached a selfie with Alyssa visible in the background.

 Just before he opened the cockpit door, Pat heard a whisper, a mean giggle, and an audible clank of champagne glasses.
 That pulled him back to the reality that is his life.
 It was high school all over again.
-Him falling for and getting bullied by girls with stronger personality.
+Him falling for and getting bullied to death by girls with stronger personalities.

-Two queens in a palace have always been a recipe for disaster, but he never quite imagined they’d make a sorority out of it.
+Two queens in a palace have always been a recipe for disaster, but no one quite imagined they could make a sorority out of it.

 Back to top